-How to Render and Purify Tallow That’s Odorless
+How to Render and Purify Tallow For Cooking or Skincare

-If you’re wondering how to render and purify tallow (whether that be for cooking, tallow skincare or beauty products like our pure, unscented grass-fed tallow balms or soap making needs), you came to the right place.
+If you want to learn how to render and purify beef tallow the right way (whether that be for cooking, soap making, or tallow skincare or beauty products like our pure, unscented grass-fed tallow balms), this guide walks you through the entire process step-by-step.

 how to render and purify tallow pinterest pin